 When considering the question of exclusion on any of the grounds set out in paragraph (4) of the rule the court should –

-(a) specifically identify whether the risk to which such ground is directed arises from the mere fact of media presence at the particular hearing or hearings the subject of the application or whether the risk identified can be adequately addressed by exclusion of media representatives from a part only of such hearing or hearings;
+(a) specifically identify whether the risk to which such ground is directed arises from the mere fact of media presence or the attendance of duly authorised lawyers at the particular hearing or hearings the subject of the application or whether the risk identified can be adequately addressed by exclusion of media representatives or duly authorised lawyers from a part only of such hearing or hearings;

 (b) consider whether the reporting or disclosure restrictions which apply by operation of law, or which the court otherwise has power to order will provide sufficient protection to the party on whose behalf the application is made or any of the persons referred to in paragraph (4)(a) of the rule;